fox-archives/volant/spec/arrays.md

 # Arrays

 Arrays are linear memory structures representing a group of values.
-Arrays in [lang name] have type `type[num]`.
+Arrays in `Volant` have type `type[num]`.
 For example, `array: u8[10]` declares an array of 10 `u8`s.

 Arrays are stack based, so 10 bytes are pushed direclty to stack when the `array` is declared but the values are not initialized.